-Freehold property - 2% - 7% Straight line Furniture and fixtures - 20% Straight line Plant and equipment - 33.33% Straight line
+Freehold property - 2% - 7% straight-line

+Furniture and fixtures - 20% straight-line

+Plant and equipment - 33.3% straight-line

 Assets in the course of construction are included at cost.
-Depreciation on these assets is not charged until they are brought into use.
+Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.